2010–11 FA Cup: First Round Proper

-Second round proper
+Second Round Proper

 The matches were played on 26, 27 and 29 November 2010 with replays scheduled for 7, 8 and 9 December.
-Hartlepool United v Yeovil Town and Notts County v AFC Bournemouth were both postponed on their original date, 26 November, and again on 7 December.
+Hartlepool United v Yeovil Town and Notts County v AFC Bournemouth were both postponed on their original date, 27 November, and again on 7 December.
 They were finally played on 14 December.

 FC United of Manchester of the Northern Premier League Premier Division and Swindon Supermarine of the Southern League Premier Division, both from the seventh tier, were the lowest-ranked teams left in the competition at this stage.
 Swindon Supermarine were narrowly defeated 1–0 by Colchester United, but FC United of Manchester managed to force a replay after a 1–1 draw with Brighton & Hove Albion.

 The draw for the second round was notable for the potential meeting of AFC Wimbledon and MK Dons.
 This would have been the first time the two clubs had met however MK Dons were beaten by Stevenage in their first-round replay.

-Third round proper
+Third Round Proper

 The draw was held on 28 November 2010 at Wembley Stadium and made by Noel Gallagher of Oasis and Sergio Pizzorno of Kasabian. who bizarrely picked out the balls of the respective clubs that they support (Pizzorno - Leicester City and Gallagher - Manchester City).
 Premier League and Football League Championship teams also entered at this stage, joining the winners from the second round and completing the entrants.
 The lowest ranked team in this round was Dover Athletic of the Conference South, the sixth tier of English football.
 The tie between Wycombe Wanderers and Hereford United was played later than usual due to the fact that the second round replay between Lincoln City and Hereford was delayed.
 Arsenal narrowly avoided an upset by scoring a stoppage time penalty in their 1–1 draw with Championship side Leeds United.
 The highly anticipated match in the third round between Manchester United and Liverpool saw United beat Liverpool 1–0 with a Ryan Giggs second-minute penalty.
 Championship side Leeds United failed to maintain their good showing against Arsenal by losing 3–1.
 Also Newcastle suffered a massive upset, losing 3–1 to League Two Stevenage.

-Fourth round proper
+Fourth Round Proper

 The draw was held on Sunday 9 January 2011.
 The lowest ranked team left in the competition was Crawley Town of the Conference National, the fifth tier of English football.
 Of the other 31 teams, 15 were from the Premier League, 6 were from The Championship, 6 were from League One, and 4 were from League Two.
 Three matches went to a replay, Everton v Chelsea, Bolton Wanderers v Wigan Athletic and Manchester City v Notts County.